mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### How to drop a table?

-This operation cannot be rolled back.
+If a table is dropped, all things associated with the tables are dropped as well.
+This includes - the relationships defined on the table with other tables, the integrity checks and constraints, access privileges and other grants that the table has.
+Therefore, this operation cannot be rolled back.

 ```sql
 DROP TABLE IF EXISTS mytable;